-*Papa Pitta has now left this location is now a popup*
+*Papa Pitta has now left this location and is now an occasional popup*

 I’ve discovered a new Brighton gem!
 The pop-up Cypriot restaurant, Papa Pitta, in Diplocks Market just off North Road.
 Serving up traditional Greek kebabs, cooked ‘souvlaki’ style (threaded on a skewer and cooked over a coal-fueled barbecue), Papa Pitta is stirring up kebab revolution.